 Expanding Services for our Student Athletes

-The expansion of this program is being developed through the Orthopaedic Center of Excellence, a partnership between Pullman Regional Hospital and Inland Orthopaedics & Sports Medicine; Pullman Regional Hospital Foundation; and Washington State University Athletic Training Program.
+The expansion of this program is being developed through the Orthopedic Center of Excellence, a partnership between Pullman Regional Hospital and Inland Orthopedics & Sports Medicine; Pullman Regional Hospital Foundation; and Washington State University Athletic Training Program.

 To meet the needs of each high school, a certified athletic trainer (ATC), employed by Pullman Regional Hospital, will serve each school, assisted by up to two Washington State University athletic training students.
 Providing each school their very own ATC will empower the school to decide on game, practice, off-season training, and summer camp athletic training needs.

-ATCs will work in conjunction with student-athletes and their families, coaches, ATCs in training, and physicians at Inland Orthopaedics, with the goal of providing consistent and efficient treatment, triage and prevention of sports injuries.
-In addition to receiving care on the field, athletes will have access (at no cost) to a weekly clinic for athletic training evaluation, treatment, and orthopaedic surgeon consultations.
+ATCs will work in conjunction with student-athletes and their families, coaches, ATCs in training, and physicians at Inland Orthopedics, with the goal of providing consistent and efficient treatment, triage and prevention of sports injuries.
+In addition to receiving care on the field, athletes will have access (at no cost) to a weekly clinic for athletic training evaluation, treatment, and orthopedic surgeon consultations.

-– Dr. Steven Pennington, Orthopaedic Surgeon for Inland Orthopaedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program
+– Dr. Steven Pennington, Orthopedic Surgeon for Inland Orthopedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program

 “As a parent and physician, I want our children to excel.
 We are hoping to create a better environment for our children to grow and learn.
 Embedding athletic trainers in these high schools provides healthcare—free of charge—to more than 750 high school student athletes.
 It’s a wonderful service, and I am so grateful for the support we’ve already received.
 I invite you to join us.
 Imagine what we can do together as a team.”

-– Dr. Ed Tingstad, Orthopaedic Surgeon for Inland Orthopaedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program
+– Dr. Ed Tingstad, Orthopedic Surgeon for Inland Orthopedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program

 Community Volunteer Champions